`Set#count` performance issues

 Is it okay?

-Updated by ioquatix (Samuel Williams) about 1 month ago
+Updated by ioquatix (Samuel Williams) 10 months ago

 I was okay with changing my implementation to use